Northeast COVID-19 updates: Cases now 39; Meghalaya reports first case; Manipur to help stranded students and more

 Meghalaya confirmed its first positive case on Monday night as a 69-year-old doctor from a hospital in Shillong tested positive.

-In a press release, authorities informed that Shillong Agglomeration area has been put under curfew for 48 hours from 6 am April 14.
+In a press release, authorities informed that Shillong Agglomeration area had been put under curfew for 48 hours from 6 am, April 14.
 All residents of the state who may have visited the hospital on or after March 22 have been asked to register themselves by calling 108.

 In view of the confirmed #COVID19 case in #Meghalaya, Government has imposed 48 hour curfew in #Shillong and #Nongpoh.
 Cabinet will meet tomorrow to review the situation. pic.twitter.com/XVgzjWZweM